Carltonkenny/lead-scorer/README.md

 ### Overview
 A lightweight lead prioritization tool that helps sales teams quickly identify and rank high-value leads from CSV uploads.

+*Why I built this: After talking with sales teams, I realized they're drowning in leads but starving for priorities.
+This tool was designed to solve that specific pain point - transforming chaos into actionable insights in seconds.*

 ### Key Features
 - **CSV Upload**: Import lead data from spreadsheets
 - **Rule-based Scoring**: Automatic lead qualification and prioritization